Ron McClure: Later life and career

 McClure worked in the Buddy Rich Sextet in 1963.
 He then joined Maynard Ferguson's big band and, afterwards, Herbie Mann in 1964; and then assumed the bass chair in the Wynton Kelly Trio vacated by Paul Chambers in 1965 (playing behind guitarist Wes Montgomery).

 From 1966 to 1969, he was a member of Charles Lloyd's "classic quartet" with pianist Keith Jarrett and drummer Jack DeJohnette, which was voted "Group of the Year" in 1967 by Downbeat magazine.

 In 1970, with pianist-composer Mike Nock, drummer Eddie Marshall and violinist Michael White, he co-founded the jazz-rock group, the Fourth Way.
 He also participated in Carla Bley's album, Escalator over the Hill, and worked with saxophonist Joe Henderson.

 In April and May 1972, while McClure was teaching at Berklee College of Music, he worked three jobs lasting a total of four weeks as the bassist in the Thelonious Monk Quartet.

-In October, 1973, McClure joined Vince Guaraldi and drummer Mike Clark for sessions at Wally Heider Studios in San Francisco.
-Their take of “Autumn Leaves” can be heard on a posthumous 2006 CD titled “North Beach”.
+In October 1973, McClure recorded with Vince Guaraldi and drummer Mike Clark for recording sessions at Wally Heider Studios in San Francisco.
+Different takes of "Autumn Leaves" from the sessions were later issued on North Beach (2006) and It's a Mystery, Charlie Brown: Original Soundtrack Recording (2026).

 In 1974, McClure joined Blood, Sweat & Tears, staying until 1975 and performing on three albums: Mirror Image, New City and In Concert.
+In 1976, McClure's composition “No Show” was nominated for a Grammy Award for Best Arrangement, Instrumental or A Cappella.

 In the 1980s, he joined Quest, led by saxophonist Dave Liebman, which also included drummer Billy Hart and pianist Richie Beirach.
 He also recorded a duo album with pianist Michel Petrucciani.
 McClure's major engagements in the 1990s through the early 2000s were with Lee Konitz, and then with the reassembled Quest.

 His solo output include the contributions of John Scofield, John Abercrombie, Vic Juris, Paul Bley, Michael Eckroth, Richie Beirach, and Randy Brecker.